Our research is editorially independent but we may earn a commission for purchases made through our links.

 One of the world’s most famous casino resorts was designed by the legendary Steve Wynn at a cost of $88 million.
 It’s best known for its fountain that’s been featured in a number of films like “The Hangover” and “Ocean’s 11,” but in terms of gambling, the Bellagio is renowned for high-end poker rooms called “The Office,” and regularly hosts World Poker Tour events.
 Numerous pro players visit due to the high table limits.
 Bets can go as high as $4,000/$8,000 in the “Big Game” at Bobby’s Room, with pots typically exceeding $1 million.
 In addition to poker, there are 2,000 slot machines, paying as much as $2 million, as well as exclusive fashion stores for upscale shopping enthusiasts.

 One of the most expensive properties ever built, Resorts World Sentosa on Sentosa Island off the southern coast of Singapore, came at a cost of nearly $5 billion.
-This top-rated resort in Singapore not only includes a casino and six hotels, but a Universal Studios theme park, Adventure Cove Water Park and a Marine Life Park that houses the world’s largest oceanarium.
+This top-rated resort in Singapore not only includes a casino and multiple hotels, but a Universal Studios theme park, Adventure Cove Water Park and a Marine Life Park that houses the world’s largest oceanarium.
 The casino features more than 2,400 slot machines and electronic table game machines along with over 500 table games, like blackjack, poker and baccarat.
-Each of the hotels has its own unique theme, with a total of more than 1,500 luxurious rooms, including beach villas with breathtaking views and personal butlers.
+Each of the hotels has its own unique theme, with luxurious rooms, including beach villas with breathtaking views and personal butlers.
 Tree-top lofts offers an idyllic escape for nature lovers nestled in a canopy of trees perched nearly 40 feet above the ground.